 Recognition of the potential of two-queen hives

 Doolittle soon discovered that separating brood from the queen by a queen excluder resulted in colonies raising queen cells supersedure-style.
 Others, for example the notable Dr C.C.
 Miller, made observations on queens raised under induced supersedure impulse conditionsii.
-The simple procedure of isolating brood using queen excluders normally results in the establishment of a second or even or even a third colony queen provided entrances are provided to allow emerging queens to mate.
+The simple procedure of isolating brood using queen excluders normally results in the establishment of a second or even a third colony queen provided entrances are provided to allow emerging queens to mate.
 This clear-visioned observation extended to the recognition that the process did not induce swarming as queens are raised under the ‘queen pheromone deficiency’ supersedure impulse – not the swarming impulse – as outlined in Part I.

 One might wryly observe that Doolittle discovered that one had to ‘do little’ to establish a two-queen colony, that is to divide brood in a strong colony using an excluder and to allow one newly raised queen to mate.
 What was less clear was the way such colonies needed to be managed to make them truly productive and prevent their reversion to a single queen colony, that is where one queen supersedes the other.
 The skill and large effort required to ensure that two-queen colonies reach their full potential has proved and will continue to be a major barrier to adoption of two-queen system of hive management except in expert hands.

 Healthy honey bees with optimal nutrition and a young queen have enormous honey gathering potential and are the backbone of commercial beekeeping.
 The presence of a second laying queen or, as already noted elsewhere, the parallel operation of two single queens in a strong hive split well in advance of a honey flow has the potential to further enhance colony production.